 - The character is able to keep secrets from the reader.

 The Cons of Third Person Limited POV:

-- Limits the breadth of story that can be told because it can’t show any event at which the viewpoint character isn’t present.
+- Limits the breadth of story told because it can’t show any event at which the viewpoint character isn’t present.

 - Finding the right balance between the narrator’s voice and the character’s voice can be difficult.